sbeecks/beecks/README.md

 # beecks
-Hugo theme and initial content for website with Bulma and bulmaswatch
+Hugo theme and initial content for website with Bulma.